Beetlejuice Beetlejuice is a delightfully gruesome legacy sequel

 Ryder, in turn, proves once again what a unique talent she is.
 Lydia is in a poor place when we meet her again.
 The odd teenager now an odd adult, but without the safety net that youth brings.
 In a surprising move, Beetlejuice Beetlejuice allows itself a chance to slow down and deal with darker material in its first half, and Ryder is there for it.
 Her desperate attempts to connect with Astrid and the world give the film much of its heart and soul.

-The rest come from the wacky and demented humour, which harken back to Burton’s youth.
+The rest come from the wacky and demented humor, which harken back to Burton’s youth.
 There’s a gag involving a demonic baby that I never thought I’d see again in his films.
 It’s anarchic, liberated, and laugh out loud funny.

 But for all the wildness and looseness, Beetlejuice Beetlejuice is surprisingly sincere.
 Like Burton’s previous return to his past, Frankenweenie, it never laughs at its legacy.
 It might smile knowingly, a tad embarrassed at all the things we did in our youth.
 But it’s never mean, and it doesn’t shy away from who or what it is.

 There’s an immense comfort to that.
-A sense that like Lydia and Astrid, we can find our place without forsaking who we are.
+A sense that, like Lydia and Astrid, we can find our place without forsaking who we are.
 Burton’s talent is speaking for the oddballs and misfits.
 Us, who belong to the island of lost toys.
 Beetlejuice Beetlejuice is like seeing old friends, and a warm reminder that sometimes, you can go home again.